 From the time the British settled New Zealand, the monarch has symbolised the nation.
-The Treaty of Waitangi, New Zealand’s founding document, was signed in Queen Victoria’s name.
-Since then government has been formally carried out in the monarch’s name, his or her image has decorated New Zealand stamps and currency, and the country’s highest award for military bravery is the Victoria Cross.
+The Treaty of Waitangi was signed in Queen Victoria’s name.
+Since then government has been formally carried out in the monarch’s name, and his or her image has decorated New Zealand stamps and currency.
+The country’s highest award for military bravery is the Victoria Cross.

 The royal family also modelled idealised family life.
 Royal coronations, marriages and deaths were celebrated or mourned, maintaining a connection made tenuous by distance.
 In the 20th century New Zealand let links to the ‘mother country’ go with noticeable reluctance, resisting change in the relationship with Britain and the royal family.